 Carie Statz is a marketing and sales instructor.
 She began teaching at DCTC in 1998.

-Carie has a master’s degree in mass communications from the University of Wisconsin-Milwaukee.
-She has a bachelor’s degree in from the University of Wisconsin-La Crosse, where she minored in Spanish and majored in mass communications with an emphasis on advertising and public relations.
+Carie is pursuing her doctorate in business administration (DBA), has a master's degree in mass communications from the University of Wisconsin-Milwaukee.
+She has a bachelor's degree in from the University of Wisconsin-La Crosse, where she minored in Spanish and majored in mass communications with an emphasis on advertising and public relations.

 At the Universidad de las Americas in Puebla, Mexico, she pursued general studies in Spanish and anthropology.
 She also attended the Grantsmanship Training Program at Marquette University.